How to build Allan Block retaining walls in Nanaimo

 12 degree setbacks provide better leverage and require less reinforcement to hold back the pressure behind the wall.

-Any weight above a wall is called a surcharge.
+Any weight above is called a surcharge.

 Driveways, swimming pools, patios and slopes are common surcharges.

-These walls may need additional reinforcement.
+These may need additional reinforcement.

-For design assistance, contact local engineer.
+For design assistance, contact local Nanaimo engineer.

 Slopes can occur above or below a wall.

-Curved and Terraced Walls
+Curved and Terraced Allan Block Walls

-In -wall planters can be used to add color and break up long stretches of wall.
+Planters can be used to add color and break up long stretches of wall.